AElisha001/Cassava-Leaf-Disease-Classification-Project/README.md

 # Cassava-Leaf-Disease-Classification-Project
-This repo contains source codes for a cassava leaf disease detection CV project using Tensor Processing Units (TPUs)
+This project is a submission for the Kaggle Cassava Leaf Disease Classification Competition.
+The project used transfer-learning via a pre-trained base model.
+The code was run on Kaggle TPUs (Tensor Processing Units).